Skip to main content

 Confirmation window — for appointments you create

 The confirmation window only applies to appointments you create yourself in the Scheduler — not to online bookings.
-The reasoning: someone who books online has already confirmed by booking.
+Online bookings auto-confirm on booking (or on deposit payment); someone who books online has already confirmed by booking.
 An appointment you create on their behalf hasn’t.
 When to enable:

 • You frequently create appointments on behalf of clients (phone bookings, walk-in rebookings)